Orla Gartland: 2023–present: Everybody Needs a Hero

 On 1 August 2023, Gartland released a brand new single, "Kiss Ur Face Forever", co-written by her best friend and songwriter Lauren Aquilina.
 This was her first solo release since 2021.
 On 15 May 2024, Gartland released another new single called "Little Chaos", and was accompanied with a music video directed by Anne-Sofie Lindgaard.
-Alongside a collaborative song "Late to the Party" with Declan McKenna, Gartland revealed the tracklist of her forthcoming sophomore album Everybody Needs a Hero, set for an October 2024 release.
+Alongside a collaborative song "Late to the Party" with Declan McKenna, Gartland revealed the tracklist of her sophomore album Everybody Needs a Hero.
+The album was released in October 2024.

+On 9 June 2026, Gartland announced that she would be the soundtrack artist of the 5th season of the Apple TV show, Trying.
+This was announced via Instagram post containing the trailer for this show.
+On the same day, her single "At The End Of The Day", which also appeared in the trailer, was released worldwide.

 Collaborations

-2023–present: Debut with Fizz
+2023–2024: Fizz

 In 2023, Gartland formed the band Fizz (stylised as FIZZ) with Dodie, Greta Isaac, and Martin Luke Brown.
 Their debut single, "High in Brighton", came out in June 2023.
 Their debut studio album, The Secret to Life, was released on 27 October 2023.
+They announced an official hiatus in July 2024.

 Appearances

 Gartland contributed the song "Cast Your Stone" on the album Simple Things, a compilation album released on 15 November 2013 by Niall Breslin in support of suicide prevention in Ireland.
-She participated in a group performance of "Simple Things" musicians on RTÉ programme, The Saturday Night Show.
+She participated in a group performance of the compilations' musicians on The Saturday Night Show.

 Gartland, along with Greta Isaac, performed the song "Have Yourself a Merry Little Christmas" which they contributed to the compilation album It's Coming on Christmas.
 The album raised funds for the breast cancer charity, CoppaFeel!.
 Gartland has played alongside Dodie in all three of her EP release tours, and was a supporting act in Dodie's 2019 'Human' tour.

-She was a co-writer of K-pop boy band BTS's song "134340" from their sixth overall studio album Love Yourself: Tear (2018).
+She was a co-writer of K-pop boy band BTS's song "134340", from their sixth studio album Love Yourself: Tear (2018).

-In 2020, Gartland was part of an Irish collective of female singers and musicians called "Irish Women in Harmony", that recorded a cover version of the song the Cranberries' "Dreams" in aid of the charity Safe Ireland, which deals with domestic violence which had reportedly risen significantly during the COVID-19 lockdown.
+In 2020, Gartland was part of an Irish collective of female musicians called Irish Women in Harmony that recorded a cover version of the Cranberries' "Dreams" in aid of the charity Safe Ireland, which deals with domestic violence which had reportedly risen significantly during the COVID-19 lockdown.

 In December 2022, Gartland featured on Half Alive's song "Never Been Better".
-Josh Taylor: "We hit her [Gartland] up on Instagram and she said yes, so we were like cool!
-We’ve been a fan of hers for a minute—I think her vocals are awesome, and she rips on guitar too.
-We wanted someone who could match that indie-feel vocal that the song needed, so she was a great addition."

-She did two mash up collaborations with her fellow YouTubers-musicians, with Dodie, Tessa Violet, and Lauren Aquilina.
-Both available on Dodie's channel.
-One in 2018 "Crazy Human Psycho Crush – Mshup" (Human, I Go Crazy, Crush, Psycho) and the other in 2021 "Insecurity Mashup 2" (Cool Girl, Swap Places, Pretending, Games).